stephengold/jme3-utilities/README.md

 ### Conventions

-Package names generally begin with `jme3utilities`.
+Since the Jme3-utilities Project is not associated with an Internet domain, package names generally begin with `jme3utilities`.
+Packages copied from jMonkeyEngine and the BVH Retarget Project, however, retain their original names, which began with `com.jme3`.

-The source code is compatible with JDK 7.
+The source code remains compatible with JDK 7.

 World coordinate system:

- + the +X axis points toward the northern horizon
+ + the `+X` axis points toward the northern horizon
- + the +Y axis points up (toward the zenith)
+ + the `+Y` axis points up (toward the zenith)
- + the +Z axis points toward the eastern horizon
+ + the `+Z` axis points toward the eastern horizon

 <a name="history"/>